besaoct/HAR-CNN-Using-LSTM-RNN-Models/README.md

 ### 1. `cnn.py`

-`cnn.py` program used in your major project experiment:
+`cnn.py` program used in our major project experiment:

 ```python
 import numpy as np